-Many years ago merchants realized they could save space and shave their advertising costs by shortening the word Christmas to Xmas using the letter X to replace the letters "Christ."
-After a few years of this practice, however, the religious community countered with the slogan, "Let's put CHRIST back into Xmas."
-Generally they succeeded, especially since modern advertising layouts don't depend on the number of letters in a word.
+Many years ago, retailers realized they could save both space and costs by shortening the word Christmas to Xmas using the letter X to replace the letters "Christ."
+After a few years of this practice, however, the religious community countered with the slogan that called for Christ's name to be put back into the holiday.
+Their efforts succeeded primarily because, over time, advertising layouts no longer depended on the number of letters in a word.

-Changing and shortening the spelling of Christmas does not somehow "cut Jesus short" nor does it disrespect him.
-This is primary due to the fact that most people (whether they go to church or not) realize Christ never really was in Christmas in the first place.
-Most know that the origin of the holiday is based on pagan, not Christian, beliefs and practices.
-For example, the celebration of the holiday uses pagan sex symbols to commemorate the birth of Jesus.
+Changing the Christmas holiday's name to Xmas does not disrespect the Lord.
+This is because most people (whether they go to church or not) realize Christ never really was in the holiday in the first place.
+Most know that its origin is based on pagan, not Christian, beliefs and practices.

 These facts about Xmas should be no surprise to most people, since every year we are reminded by the media and even ministers that Jesus was not born near December 25.